On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Pro- etale period sheaves

-In this section, we recall definitions and basic results on the pro-\'etale period sheaves.
-Moreover, we check that the condensed pro-étale cohomology groups (Definition \ref{Hc}) of the period sheaves are compatible with the ``standard topology'' on the relative period rings.
+In this section, first we recall definitions and basic results on the pro-\'etale period sheaves, and we check that the condensed pro-étale cohomology groups (Definition \ref{Hc}) of the period sheaves are compatible with the ``standard topology'' on the relative period rings.
+Then, in \S \ref{cls}, we study, in the condensed setting, a Cartan--Leray type spectral sequence for the cohomology of such pro-étale sheaves.
+Lastly, in \S \ref{rfun}, via the relative Fargues--Fontaine curves, we provide a geometric proof of the relative fundamental exact sequences of $p$-adic Hodge theory.